Already have labs? Get a free clinical review Upload now

 1. Determine your primary goal.
 If your main complaint is constipation, start with magnesium citrate.
 If your goals are better sleep, anxiety reduction, or general nutrient repletion, choose magnesium glycinate.
 If you are looking for magnesium glycinate for constipation, you will likely be disappointed; it is typically too well-absorbed to cause the loose stools needed for relief.

 2. Check the elemental dosage.
 Read the label carefully.
 A label might say “2,000 mg Magnesium Glycinate,” but the elemental magnesium content might only be 200 mg.
-For adult men, the Recommended Dietary Allowance (RDA) is about 400 to 420 mg per day depending on age.
-Start at the lower end (around 200 mg) and titrate up.
+For adult men, the Recommended Dietary Allowance (RDA) is about 400 to 420 mg per day depending on age, and that total intake goal includes food plus supplements.
+Choose a supplement dose based on your diet, the reason for use, product labeling, kidney function, and clinician guidance.

 Bottom line